Skip to main content

 Combined marginal income tax rate

-Add 2% NI on top, and the effective marginal rate is 62%.
-On a £110,000 salary, you keep just 38p of every additional pound earned.
+Add 2% employee NI on top, and the combined cash marginal rate is 62%.
+On a £110,000 salary in England, Wales, or Northern Ireland, you keep about 38p of every additional pound earned in this strip.

 Legal Ways to Reduce Your Tax Bill